 This Day In Writing History

-On February 27th, 1807, the legendary American poet and novelist Henry Wadsworth Longfellow was born in Portland, Maine.
+On February 27th, 1807, the legendary American writer Henry Wadsworth Longfellow was born in Portland, Maine.
 A child prodigy, he began his schooling at the age of three.
 At six, he was studying Latin and reading Miguel Cervantes' classic epic novel, Don Quixote.

 Longfellow was thirteen when his first published poem, The Battle of Lovell's Pond, appeared in the Portland Gazette.
 Two years later, he enrolled at Bowdoin College in Brunswick, Maine.
 There, he met legendary writer Nathaniel Hawthorne, who became his lifelong friend.

 After graduating in 1825 at the age of eighteen, he was offered a job as professor of modern languages at Bowdoin, on the condition that he travel to Europe to learn more languages.
 So, he embarked on a three-year European tour, where he became fluent in French, Spanish, German, Italian, and Portuguese.

 While in Madrid, Longfellow met legendary American writer Washington Irving, who encouraged him to become a professional writer.
 Longfellow based his second book, a travelogue called Outre-Mer: A Pilgrimage Beyond the Sea (1835), on his European tour.